tasket/wyng-backup/README.md

 ...restores a volume called 'vm-work-private' to 'myfile.img' in the current folder.
 Note that its possible to specify any path, including block devices such as '/dev/vgname/vm-work-private'.
-In this case, a writeable block device (such as a thin LV) must already exist at the path.
+In this case, the lv volume will be automatically created if the configured volume group matches the save path.

 Resizing is automatic if the path is a logical volume or regular file.
 For any `--save-to` type, sparsebak will try to `blkdiscard` or `truncate` old data